The Discovery and Training Process

 - A 3-day practical course working hands-on with real puppies (and their owners), and practising all elements of the Puppy School course with those who teach us best, the puppies themselves! (usually held in Gloucestershire, teachers are Gwen Bailey, Claire Luscombe, and Sarah Smith)

-We accept a variety of ways to deliver your findings during the correspondence course, from typed notes through to videos.
+We accept a variety of ways to deliver your findings and observations, from typed notes through to videos.
 We promote multi-learning approaches and are very accepting of different ways of thinking, learning, and recording information.

 All parts of the course must be successfully completed before the 'Puppy School Puppy Class Tutor Certificate' is awarded and you are eligible to begin running Puppy School classes.